allen-ball/allen-ball.github.io/docs/_drafts/DRAFT-migrate-blog-to-gh-pages.md

 * Create a GitHub repository ("blog") to host Jekyll generated site

-* Create a GitHub repository ("blog-javadoc") to host the auxiliary javadoc
+* Create a GitHub repository ("javadoc") to host the auxiliary javadoc

 * Store assets, javadoc, and legacy articles with consistent paths